Transportation-Related Expenses (TRE) Payments

 A client will not be paid mileage for travel required on the job.

-Prior to authorizing a mileage reimbursement, a copy of the client’s valid driver’s license and proof of auto insurance coverage for the vehicle the client uses must be on file in the client’s CWES file.
+Prior to authorizing a mileage reimbursement, a copy of the client’s valid driver’s license and proof of auto insurance coverage for the vehicle the client uses must be in the client’s CWES file.

 Generally, auto insurance policies follow the vehicle.
 If the vehicle is insured, anyone with a driver’s license driving the vehicle with the owner’s permission is considered insured.
 The policy would be in effect in these circumstances.
 However, due to a negative driving record, the insurance agency may determine a certain person is excluded from the insurance policy, or the owner may sign a statement excluding a person from coverage.

-If the CWES client is not a named insured person on the “Proof of Insurance” they MUST be asked if they are “EXCLUDED” from the policy.
+If the CWES client is not a named insured person on the “Proof of Insurance,” they MUST be asked if they are “EXCLUDED” from the policy.
 Some examples of questions to ask the client could be:

 • “Since your name does not appear on this ‘Proof of Insurance,’ are you excluded from this policy?”